philals/react-redux-typescript-clientside-boilerplate/README.md

-# react-redux-typescript-clientside-boilerplate
+# react-redux-typescript-webpack-clientside-boilerplate

-Template for a client side rendered React application.
+Template for a client side rendered React Redux application.
 It comes with Hapi as it's server, but the output can we used on static site hosts such as GitHub Pages or AWS S3.

 SCSS files are next to the componenets.
 Uses unpkg.com as CDN for React.